bjstar/intellij-ts-mocha/README.md

 # Simple node wrapper for IntelliJ Idea 15, typescript, mocha.

 It works on IntelliJ Idea 15 / NodeJS plugin.
 It helps you debug typescript in Intellij Idea 15.
+You don't need this module in IntelliJ Idea 2016.
+IntelliJ 2016 supports typescript debugging very well.

 # How to install